chdh/commons-math-interpolation/examples/README.md

 is necessary as long as there is no better solution for the [problem](https://github.com/microsoft/TypeScript/issues/16577) that TypeScript does not generate file extensions in the import statements.
-Another solution is to use [Rollup](https://rollupjs.org) or a similar tool.
+Another solution would be to use [Rollup](https://rollupjs.org) or a similar tool.
-Using Rollup is recommended if you want to use the `commons-math-interpolation` package in a client-side web application.
+Using Rollup is recommended for using the `commons-math-interpolation` package in a client-side web application.